hoiheart/vue-diff/README.md

 <img src="https://user-images.githubusercontent.com/25652218/104695609-60533c80-5750-11eb-85dd-0e7d0d79d5ac.png" alt="screenshot" style="max-width:100%;">

 You can see the difference between the two codes with the `vue-diff` plugin.
 This plugin dependent on <a href="https://github.com/kpdecker/jsdiff">diff</a> and <a href="https://github.com/highlightjs/highlight.js/">highlight.js</a>, shows similar results to other diff viewers (e.g., Github Desktop).
-Please see the <a href="https://hoiheart.github.io/vue-diff/demo/index.html" target="_blank" style="font-size: 1.2em; text-decoration: underline;">demo</a>
+Here is the <a href="https://hoiheart.github.io/vue-diff/demo/index.html" target="_blank" style="font-size: 1.2em; text-decoration: underline;">demo</a>

 ## Features

 * [x] Support split / unified mode
-* [x] Support some languages and can be extended
+* [x] Support multiple languages and can be extended
 * [X] Support two themes (dark / light) and can be customized
 * [ ] Support IE11 (IE 11 support for Vue@3 is still pending)